NOT-LPC/notlpc-concept/content/about/our-meetings.md

 toc: false
 ---

 Community pharmacy contractors are welcome to observe our meetings.

-We invite representatives of our stakeholders to meet and present to the committee.
+Typically, we review progress with local commissioning, receive guests from Area Teams and other NHS and Local Authority personnel, consider new local services opportunities, deal with contract applications, discuss the progress of work carried out by the LPC Chief Officer, review the budget and management accounts, review the business plan, deal with local issues affecting contractors or matters referred to the LPC by contractors.
+The LPC meeting is usually an informative and enjoyable day with the chance to discuss a range of things with other local contractors.
+See our [Minutes of Meetings](/about/minutes-of-meetings) for more information.

 If you would like to attend a committee meeting, please email [lpc@northoftynelpc.com](mailto:lpc@northoftynelpc.com).

 ## 2018 Meeting Dates